-- 2.1 Incident Management Teams may scale up or down (adding more or fewer roles) in line with the scale or complexity of the incident.
-The Incident Controller bears ultimate responsibility for all decisions taken throughout the duration of an incident, including the safety of all individuals at an incident scene. - 2.2 Media representatives wishing to attend an incident must first contact the control agency media line for details about staging area access.
+- 2.1 Incident Management Teams may scale up or down (adding more or fewer roles) in line with the requirements of the incident.
+The Incident Controller bears ultimate responsibility for all decisions taken throughout the duration of an incident, including the safety of all individuals at an incident scene. - 2.2 Media representatives wishing to attend an incident must first contact the control agency media or Media Officer or Public Information Officer for details about incident boundaries, closures and access.
 (See Appendix Two 'Contacts' for details). - 2.3 The media unit/officer will advise on relevant arrangements in place for the incident.
-This may include a local contact number, or the location of a staging area, Incident Control Centre or other designated gathering point for media. - 2.4 On arrival at the designated gathering point, media wishing to enter the incident scene boundaries must first seek and gain permission of the Incident Controller. - 2.5 Access to an incident scene is not guaranteed.
-Access and any provisions or conditions will be granted at the discretion of the Incident Controller. - 2.6 Passage to an incident scene may require progression through a Traffic Management Point (TMP).
-On arrival, personnel staffing the TMP (usually Victoria Police) may contact the Incident Control Centre to determine whether it is safe to proceed. - 2.7 Depending on the level of risk or status of the incident, media may need to be escorted by a suitably qualified and endorsed member of a response agency as they go through the TMP and at all times within the designated incident scene boundaries.
+This may include a local contact number, or the location of a staging area, Incident Control Centre or other designated gathering point for media. - 2.4 On arrival at the designated gathering point, media wishing to enter the incident scene boundaries must first seek and gain permission of the Incident Controller (via the Media Officer or Public Information Officer if these roles have been activated).
+Media representatives will also be required to have their Media Accreditation Card and correct PPE. - 2.5 Access to an incident scene is not guaranteed.
+Safety is the number one priority and access and any provisions or conditions will be granted at the discretion of the Incident Controller.
+Agencies will not organise access into private residences or for interviews with impacted landholders in the incident scene.
+It can be extremely distressing to property owners to learn of property, stock or asset loss by news broadcast before they have been formally notified.
+OFFICIAL